mlp0911/archivar/README.md

 A Python script for automated PDF processing, including OCR and archiving, to streamline document management.

 ## Overview
 Archivar is a document management tool designed to streamline the process of handling physical correspondence.
 By leveraging a document scanner with an automatic feeder, Archivar enables efficient scanning, categorization, and OCR processing of large volumes of documents.
 The scanned PDFs are named according to a defined convention, including the scan date, categories (e.g., household/bills), and a sequential number.
-The system integrates with a local network and a document server (Debian 12) to facilitate organized storage and easy retrieval.
+The system integrates with a local network and a document server (Linux OS) to facilitate organized storage and easy retrieval.

 ## Motivation
 Managing vast amounts of physical correspondence was a tedious and time-consuming task, requiring manual filing and hole-punching.
 This process made it difficult to locate specific documents when needed, such as for tax purposes.